luomus/atlas-backend/README.md

 Initiate VPN connection to the Helsinki University network.
 This is needed for the Oracle database connection to work.

 While at the root of the project install dependencies with `npm install`.
-For a list of necessary dependencies, see [package.json file](https://github.com/ATLAS-ohtuprojekti/ATLAS/blob/main/package.json
+For a list of necessary dependencies, see [package.json file](https://github.com/ATLAS-ohtuprojekti/ATLAS/blob/main/package.json).

-Run program with 'node .\src\main\start.js'.
+Run program with `node .\src\main\start.js`.
 You can now see the API in your browser on http://localhost:3000.
 Stop the program with Ctrl+C.

 If you make changes to the code, you can update the app in Rahti following [these instructions](https://github.com/ATLAS-ohtuprojekti/ATLAS/blob/main/dokumentaatio/imagen_pushaus.md).